samburns1/live_control_go1/READme.md

 ## For Mac Users

-Make sure to have PySDL2 instaled, pygame will _NOT_ work!
+Make sure to have PySDL2 installed, pygame will _NOT_ work!

 On macOS, use `mjpython` instead of `python` to run the simulation.